 But series don’t need to take place over years and years to feel the passage of time.
 One series that makes use of a detailed account of time is Red River by Chie Shinohara.
 In Red River, 15-year-old Yuri Suzuki is sucked into 14th Century Anatolia.
 Shinohara intergrates real-life historical figures such as Kail Mursili, prince of the Hittites, and Egypt’s Nefertiti.
 Historically-accurate events such as the death of Zannanza (Kail’s brother and a prince of the Hittites, who became pharaoh of Egypt but was killed before he could take the throne) give me great respect for the series.
 But the series in which the flow of time feels the most authentic is without a doubt Nana.
 Cell phone conversations are given exact dates and times, enveloping the series within the real world.
 Beginning at volume twelve, the series occassionally flash-forwards several years into the future, giving the audience clues of what will happen during the present.
 We Were There also uses this technique after it’s main couple goes their separate ways, and the audience is thrust five years into the future to figure out little by little what happened to each character.
 Thus, there are many interesting ways to use the passage of time within a series to make it feel unique.
 Overall, I think the main reason I have such a fondness for series which take place over a long portion of the cast’s lives is because it allows the audience to grow even more attached to the characters and their personal stories.
 Watching characters grow over a specified period of time makes them feel real, as though their stories are taking place somewhere else right as we speak.

 There are many problematic power dynamics presented in shojo anime and manga.
-Many a series feature weak, passive girls in romantic relationships with jerky or outright abusive boyfriends, often placing female characters in a subservient role.
+Too many series feature weak, passive girls in romantic relationships with jerky or outright abusive boyfriends, often placing female characters in a subservient role.
 The currently-running Kamisama Kiss anime and manga has impressed many fans with it’s willful heroine Nanami, who becomes a kami (deity) to a local shrine after her dad leaves her (and his debts) behind.
 On the surface, Kamisama Kiss subverts the traditional power dynamics intertwined with gender relations by featuring Nanami becoming the ‘master’ to her shinishi (a creature who is controlled by a kami) Tomoe.
 I’d like to further explore in which ways the series subverts and reinforces stereotypical gender relations – in many cases, at the same time.

 Many bloggers pointed out that right from the start, Kamisama Kiss subverts traditional shojo cliches by having Nanami steal a kiss from Tomoe, while in most series it is the female protagonist who typically has a kiss stolen from her.
 But as I have mentioned before, it’s interesting that when a female character initiates a kiss, her intentions are not romantic or sexual – instead, she kisses Tomoe in order for him to become her shinishi and guardian.
 Thus, because the kiss was not romantic in it’s nature, Nanami’s ‘purity’ is upheld.
 And although Nanami is put in a position of power as kami of the shrine, it is interesting that she becomes the kami of love and relationships, which has always been associated more with women.
 Another way in which traditional gender roles are upheld is that Tomoe, as a fox yokai who is far more powerful than Nanami, becomes her protector.
 The reason Nanami kisses Tomoe and enters the shinishi contract in the first place is because she is being attacked by a yokai who steals the souls of humans and needs him to fend off the monster.
 And as a newcomer to the shrine, Nanami relies on Tomoe for everything from learning how to use ofuda (strips of paper used to write spells) to catching the bus on time.
 Tomoe himself, though a wild fox yokai, is very much like most ‘bad boy’ love interests in shojo manga: he has a mysterious past and can be cruel to Nanami (often to teach her a lesson).
 In these ways, stereoypical gender representations are reinforced.